-Always on-time, more in a same time, quicker, under control, planned, delivered.
-Productivity topics should be important not only for developers, but their bosses and clients as well.
+Always on-time, more at the same time, quicker, under control, planned, delivered.
+Productivity topics should be important not only for developers but for their bosses and clients as well.
 Being productive outside of a programming world won’t hurt either.

 Below are general points about productivity explained from a developer’s standpoint.

 Automation saves time and prevents silly mistakes, thus saving time possibly spent on fixing mistakes in repetitive tasks.

 Processes can be automated too, e.g. by creating templates for documents: requirements gathering, project planning, testing.